nguyenvdan/Impute-Pro/README.md

 ## What I Learned

-This project taught me a lot about handling real-world data issues.
 Simple approaches like mean imputation seem okay but they can hurt model performance and give you no idea when to be cautious about predictions.
 MICE is more complex but gives better results and the uncertainty estimates are really useful.

-The 2.34% improvement MIGHT seem small but in medical applications even small gains matter.
+The 2.34% improvement might seem small but in medical applications even small gains matter.
 More importantly, knowing which predictions are uncertain is valuable.
-In a clinical setting you'd want to flag those cases for human review or additional testing.
+In a real clinical setting you'd want to flag those cases for human review or additional testing.

 I also learned about proper statistical methods (Rubin's Rules) for combining multiple imputed datasets, which is something I hadn't seen in my coursework before.
 The implementation was challenging but the scikit-learn IterativeImputer made it manageable.